mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Beware that in both oracle and private key access, an active adaptive attacker can follow the protocol and request to update its own credential.
-This in turn induces a signature key rotation which could provide the attacker with part or the full value of the private key, depending on the architecture of the service provider.
+This in turn induces a signature key rotation, which could provide the attacker with part or the full value of the private key, depending on the architecture of the service provider.